C++11: constexpr – Generalized constant expressions

-constexpr double MOON_GRAVITATIONAL_ACCELERATION = EARTH_GRAVITATIONAL_ACCELERATION / 6.0f;
+constexpr double MOON_GRAVITATIONAL_ACCELERATION = EARTH_GRAVITATIONAL_ACCELERATION / 6.0;

 Such data variables are implicitly const, and must have an initializer which must be a constant expression.

 To construct constant expression data values from user-defined types, constructors can also be declared with constexpr.
 A constexpr constructor's function body can contain only declarations and null statements, and cannot declare variables or define types, as with a constexpr function.
 There must exist argument values such that, after argument substitution, it initializes the class's members with constant expressions.
 The destructors for such types must be trivial.

 The copy constructor for a type with any constexpr constructors should usually also be defined as a constexpr constructor, to allow objects of the type to be returned by value from a constexpr function.
 Any member function of a class, such as copy constructors, operator overloads, etc., can be declared as constexpr, so long as they meet the requirements for constexpr functions.
 This allows the compiler to copy objects at compile time, perform operations on them, etc.

 If a constexpr function or constructor is called with arguments which aren't constant expressions, the call behaves as if the function were not constexpr, and the resulting value is not a constant expression.
 Likewise, if the expression in the return statement of a constexpr function does not evaluate to a constant expression for a given invocation, the result is not a constant expression.

 constexpr differs from consteval, introduced in C++20, in that the latter must always produce a compile time constant, while constexpr does not have this restriction.

 Modification to the definition of plain old data

 In C++03, a class or struct must follow a number of rules for it to be considered a plain old data (POD) type.
 Types that fit this definition produce object layouts that are compatible with C, and they could also be initialized statically.
-The C++03 standard has restrictions on what types are compatible with C or can be statically initialized despite there being no technical reason a compiler couldn't accept the program; if someone were to create a C++03 POD type and add a non-virtual member function, this type would no longer be a POD type, could not be statically initialized, and would be incompatible with C despite no change to the memory layout.
+The C++03 standard has restrictions on what types are compatible with C or can be statically initialized despite there being no technical reason a compiler couldn't accept the program; if someone were to create a C++03 POD type and add a virtual member function, this type would no longer be a POD type, could not be statically initialized, and would be incompatible with C despite no change to the memory layout.

 C++11 relaxed several of the POD rules, by dividing the POD concept into two separate concepts: trivial and standard-layout.